-Don't get stuck using a backpack without proper support.
-If you don't already own a hiking bag, go in-person to a sports store and have them fit you properly.
-It will make all the difference.
-An uneven hiking pack can wreck havoc on your posture.
+Don’t get stuck using a backpack without proper support.
+If you don’t already own a hiking bag, go in-person to a sports store and have them fit you properly.
+An uneven hiking pack can wreak havoc on your posture.

-Your Pilgrim Credential (or Pilgrim Passport) is essential to completing your Camino, even if you don't plan on walking all the way to Santiago.
-The Credential is a little booklet, much like a passport, where each hostel, church and tourism office you visit can place their stamp.
-Some restaurants will have stamps of their own too.
-It's necessary to have at least one stamp a day if you plan on getting the Compostela in Santiago (a beautiful proof of completion diploma) with the full distance you walked.
+Your Pilgrim Credential (or Pilgrim Passport) is essential to completing your Camino, even if you don’t plan on walking all the way to Santiago.
+The Credential is a little booklet where each hostel, church and tourism office you visit can place their stamp.
+Some restaurants will have stamps of their own, too.
+It’s necessary to have at least one stamp a day if you plan on getting the Compostela in Santiago (a beautiful proof of completion diploma) with the full distance you walked.

 Credentials from the Cathedral in Le Puy:

-In Le Puy en Velay, you can get your Credential at the Cathedral shop after Mass and benediction.
-Go directly to the Remise de la Cathedrale, open everyday from April 1st to October 31st after 7am (closed on weekends between November 1st to March 31st).
+You can get your Pilgrim’s Credential (pay by donation) at the Cathedral shop after Mass and benediction.
+Go directly to the Remise de la Cathedrale, open every day after 7am.

 Credentials from The Pilgrim’s Association in Le Puy:

-The association "Les Amis de Saint Jacques" provides assistance to pilgrims in Le Puy from April 1st to October 15th between 5:30pm to 7:30pm.
-They're located at Le Camino - 2 rue de la Manécanterie - 43 000 Puy-en-Velay.
+The association “Les Amis de Saint Jacques” provides assistance to pilgrims in Le Puy between 5:30pm to 7:30pm, including credentials.
+They’re located at 2 rue de la Manécanterie.

 -3 sport socks